Q:

 A:

-Bisphenol A(Bisphenol A, referred to as BPA) is a kind of basic chemicals widely used in chemical, plastics, coatings and other industries, because of its unique chemical properties, is used in the production of polycarbonate, epoxy resin and other materials.
-The toxicity of bisphenol A has been the focus of public and academic attention.
-Especially in terms of acute toxicity, LD50 (median lethal dose) data is an important indicator to measure its risk level.
-This paper will comprehensively analyze the acute toxicity of bisphenol A from the aspects of LD50 data, risk classification and practical application.
+Bisphenol A(Bisphenol A, referred to as BPA) is a kind of basic chemicals broadly applied in chemical, plastics, coatings and other industries, due to its unique chemical characteristics, is applied in the production of polycarbonate, epoxy resin and other materials.
+In particular The harmfulness of bisphenol A has been the focus of general and academic attention.
+Especially in terms of acute harmfulness, LD50 (median lethal dose) data is an crucial indicator to measure its risk level.
+This paper will comprehensively examine the acute harmfulness of bisphenol A from the aspects of LD50 data, risk classification and practical consumption.
+Analysis of Acute harmfulness (LD50) Data of Bisphenol A

-From these data, it can be seen that the acute toxicity of bisphenol A is low, but it still needs to be paid enough attention.
-Especially in the process of industrial production and use, if the human body exposure is close to or exceeds the LD50 value, it may cause serious health risks.
+mouse experiment: The LD50 value of bisphenol A is about 500-600 mg/kg body weight.
+Moreover rat experiment LD50 value is about 300-400 mg/kg body weight.
+Rabbit Experiment LD50 value is about 300-400 mg/kg body weight.
+From these data, it's able to be seen that the acute harmfulness of bisphenol A is low, however it still needs to be paid enough attention.
+Especially in the process of manufacturing production and consumption, if the people body exposure is close to or exceeds the LD50 value, it might result in serious health risks.
+Classification of Bisphenol A risk

 Cancel submit